vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

   The default attribute is `Filter-Id`.

-.. note:: If you set a custom RADIUS attribute you must define it on both dictionaries at RADIUS server and client.
+.. note:: If you set a custom RADIUS attribute you must define it on both dictionaries on the RADIUS server and client.

 .. cfgcmd:: set vpn sstp authentication radius rate-limit enable